Dermatophyllum secundiflorum: Habitat

 It is well-adapted to arid and semiarid habitats, but is most common in riparian zones.

 Uses

 D. secundiflorum is a popular ornamental plant due to its showy flowers and orange seeds.
 The reddish wood it produces is potentially useful, but as yet has little commercial value.

-Further adding to this is the fact that the beans were once used by some Native American tribes as a hallucinogen, before being supplanted by peyote.
-This plant does not contain any mescaline, however; all parts of it are highly poisonous, due to the principal alkaloid cytisine, which is chemically related to nicotine.
+The beans were once used by some Native American tribes as a recreational drug, before being supplanted by peyote.
+This plant is psychoactive but is also extremely toxic due to the presence of the bicyclic alkaloid cytisine, which is chemically related to nicotine.
 The consumption of a single seed is enough to kill an adult.